choria-io/website/docs/content/adapters/index.md

 +++
-title = "Protocol Adapters"
+title = "Data Adapters"
 icon = "<b>6. </b>"
 +++

-Protocol Adapters is a Choria only technology that exists to convert data from the highly concurrent broadcast medium of Choria into formats more suitable to processing using technologies like Stream Processing.
+Data Adapters is a Choria only technology that exists to convert data from the highly concurrent broadcast medium of Choria into formats more suitable to processing using technologies like Stream Processing.

 ![Adapters Overview](../adapters-overview.png)